days

 Hot flashes that happen while sleeping are called night sweats, which may cause people to wake up drenched in sweat and have a hard time falling back asleep.

-Weight Gain and Weight Redistribution
+Weight Gain And Weight Redistribution

 As estrogen levels drop, fat distribution begins to shift from the hips and thighs to the abdomen, in the form of visceral fat, which isn’t just unsightly, it’s also dangerous.
 During perimenopause and menopause, many experience this increase in visceral fat along with a decrease in muscle mass which studies have shown raises the risk of developing heart disease, diabetes, dementia, and certain cancers.